Great black-backed gull: Description

-The adult great black-backed gull is fairly distinctive, as no other very large gull with blackish coloration on its upper-wings generally occurs in the North Atlantic.
-In other white-headed North Atlantic gulls, the mantle is generally a lighter gray color and, in some species, it is a light powdery color or even pinkish.
-It is grayish-black on the wings and back, with conspicuous, contrasting white "mirrors" at the wing tips.
+The adult great black-backed gull is fairly distinctive, as no other very large gull with black on its upper-wings generally occurs in the North Atlantic.
+In other white-headed North Atlantic gulls, the mantle is generally a lighter grey and, in some species, it is a light powdery grey or even pinkish.
+It is greyish-black on the wings and back, with conspicuous, contrasting white "mirrors" at the wing tips.
 The legs are pinkish, and the bill is yellow or yellow-pink with some orange or red near tip of lower bill.
 The adult lesser black-backed gull (L. fuscus) is distinctly smaller, typically weighing about half as much as a great black-back.
-The lesser black-back has yellowish legs and a mantle that can range from slate-gray to brownish-colored but it is never as dark as the larger species.
+The lesser black-back has yellowish legs and a mantle that can range from slate-grey to brownish but it is never as dark as the larger species.
 A few superficially similar dark-backed, fairly large gulls occur in the Pacific Ocean or in the tropics, all generally far outside this species' range, such as the slaty-backed (L. schistisagus), the western (L. occidentalis) and the kelp gull (L. dominicanus).

-Juvenile birds of under a year old have scaly, checkered black-brown upper parts, the head and underparts streaked with gray brown, and a neat wing pattern.
+Juvenile birds of under a year old have scaly, checkered black-brown upper parts, the head and underparts streaked with grey brown, and a neat wing pattern.
 The face and nape are paler and the wing flight feathers are blackish-brown.
 The juvenile's tail is white with zigzag bars and spots at base and a broken blackish band near the tip.
-The bill of the juvenile is brownish-black with white tip and the legs dark bluish-gray with some pink tones.
-As the young gull ages, the gray-brown coloration gradually fades to more contrasting plumage and the bill darkens to black before growing paler.
+The bill of the juvenile is brownish-black with white tip and the legs dark bluish-grey with some pink tones.
+As the young gull ages, the grey-brown colour gradually fades to more contrasting plumage and the bill darkens to black before growing paler.
 By the third year, the young gulls resemble a streakier, dirtier-looking version of the adult.
 They take at least four years to reach maturity, development in this species being somewhat slower than that of other large gulls.
 The call is a deep "laughing" cry, kaa-ga-ga, with the first note sometimes drawn out in an almost bovid-like sound.
 The voice is distinctly deeper than most other gull species.